 Users can choose to have an emergency contacted in case of an alert through a push notification.
 This could be a family member, friend, or a close neighbor.
 This can bring additional help from nearby to come to your aid while emergency services are being dispatched.

-The Rescu App and Other Alternative Emergency Alert Systems:
+The Rescu App and Other Alternative Emergency Alert Devices to Life Alert:

-There are plenty of other emergency alert systems on the market that offer similar functionality over Life Alert for lower cost, more features, and without the long contract durations.
+There are plenty of other emergency alert devices on the market that offer similar functionality over Life Alert for lower cost, more features, and without the long contract durations.

 The Rescu app is a different take on the idea, solely utilizing a mobile app to contact emergency responders.
 With just two taps on your phone, Rescu will immediately dispatch your choice of medical, fire, or police to your saved location – all without the need to talk to the dispatcher on the nature of your emergency, putting more control in your hands no matter the situation.